darpa-brass/bbn-immortals/ChallengeProblems/cp_05/bbn-swri-mdl-requirements.md

 It will be provided in an XML format prior to test execution.
 It will also be hosted in the same OrientDB as the faulty Flight Test Configuration to simplify integrating DAUs into the configuration.

+A sample we are using for internal testing based on the initial example gone over during the last PI Meeting can be found [here](../../../../shared/tools/odbhelper/resources/dummy_data/s5_dauInventory.xml)

 ## DAU Inventory Metadata

 This section covers all the data that is required prior to evaluation that should be provided within DAUs inside the DAU Inventory.